The AIRI plug-and-play algorithm for image reconstruction in radio-interferometry: variations and robustness: Conclusion

-Our experiments confirm PnP algorithms' strong generalization abilities, adapting easily to real data without fine-tuning.
-In this study, we demonstrate that AIRI denoisers, despite subtle variations in parameter initialisation, noise realisation and patch selection, consistently yield very similar results when integrated into PnP algorithms.
-This ensemble of solutions provides an epistemic uncertainty metric for the PnP algorithm.
-Our results show minimal standard deviations in signal intensity for most denoiser configurations, except for those trained on MRI data.
-This highlights the need for further fine-tuning when applying bio-trained networks to real imaging scenarios.
+Thirdly, we analyzed the epistemic uncertainty quantification method in PnP algorithms.
+Our experiments show that AIRI denoisers, despite variations in parameter initialization, noise realization, and patch selection, consistently yield similar results when integrated into AIRI or cAIRI algorithms.
+This ensemble of solutions provides an epistemic uncertainty metric for the AIRI paradigm.
+It is worth pointing out that, while results show minimal relative standard deviations in reconstructed pixel intensities for OAID denoisers, higher values are reported with MRID denoisers, suggesting greater imaging robustness with the former over the latter, in particular in larger-dimensional image setting and in the presence of calibration errors.

-Future research directions include the investigation of whether the proposed synthetic image generation procedure would extend well to other types of images, as well as the extension to other RI imaging modalities, such as multi-band imaging.